 From the Second World War hall detour via the Elements of War exhibition that include uniforms, medals and decorations, smaller weapons, and toys.
 This section is not particularly big and thus easy to explore.

 A few interesting items include Nazi-era medals including German Crosses so rare now that copies are used.
-Also interesting is a tunic long thought to have belonged to Erwin Rommel with a detailed explanation why the museum currently reckons it probably is not Rommel’s jacket after all.
+Also interesting is a tunic long thought to have belonged to Erwin Rommel with a detailed explanation of why the museum currently reckons it probably is not Rommel’s jacket after all.

 German Tanks of the Cold War Era

-Many tanks from the Cold War period are also in display.
+Many tanks from the Cold War period are also on display.
 This really was the war of tank production although very few tanks were used in post-war Europe with the notable exception of putting down civilian uprisings such as in Berlin in 1953 and Prague in 1968.

 The display starts with tanks from the two Germanies: The Bundeswehr (federal defense force of West Germany) that used mostly tanks based on American designs and the Volksarmee (People’s Army from East Germany) with Soviet tank versions.
-The museum clearly explain why different designs where used and for what intended purposes designs differed.
+The museum clearly explains why different designs where used and for what intended purposes designs differed.

 Around 40 tanks from the Cold War Period are on display together with a selection of the support vehicles required to keep these engines of war operational.
 Full-scale cut-out models of a few tanks give an opportunity to see how these vehicles were constructed – these models were mostly used in training of service personnel.